grst/grst.github.io/bioinformatics/_posts/2019-11-29-reportsrender.md

 5. **Publish the results on github-pages**.
    No more E-mailing of reports.

-* Chain together individual notebooks using nextflow.
-Integrate all HTML files into a single website that can be shared with collaborators.

-## Chaining notebooks with nextflow
-Therefore, for the current project, I broke down the analysis into individual notebooks and chain them together using nextflow.
-How to make it work:

-* each notebook has input and output paramters (through [Rmd params]() and [papermill]())
-* notebooks can be rendered as HTML through [Rmarkdown package]() and [nbconvert]()
-* For each notebook, I define a process in nextflow, declaring inputs and outputs.
-* Nextflow takes care of caching
-* Nextflow takes care of executing the reports in either a conda env or a Docker/singularity container
-* Finally, I generate an index page in HTML that links to the individual steps and deploy the HTML files to github-pages.

 ## I created the reportsrender package to facilitate building the pipeline
-To make these steps as easy as possible, I generated the [reportsrender]() package in pyhon which wraps Nbconvert and Rmarkdown into a single command.
-Both R and jupyter notebooks will be rendered with a consistent template using pandoc.
+To make these steps as easy as possible, I created the [reportsrender](https://github.com/grst/reportsrender) package in Python which wraps Nbconvert and Rmarkdown into a single command and automatically adds support for hiding inputs and outputs in jpyter.
+Both Rmarkdown and jupyter notebooks will be rendered with the same template through [pandoc](https://github.com/jgm/pandoc), ensuring consistently looking reports.

 Executing and converting a notebook to HTML is as easy as:
 ```